 Celtic mandalas can be found on decorative posters, key holders, tapestry, glasswork, and dome clothes’ designs.

 7. Christian mandala

-Alternatively, in Christian architecture, a circular shape is cut out of the top of the building in order to let light and air in.
+Alternatively, in Christian architecture, a circular shape is cut out of the building’s top to let light and air.
 The opening opens up to the sky and symbolizes a direct connection between the earthly and the spiritual realm.

-Some of the famous Christian mandala designs feature rosaries, the crown of thorns, the halo, the communion wafers, the apse part of a church, and some baptismal font designs.
+Some famous Christian mandala designs feature rosaries, crowns, halo, the communion wafers, the apse part of a church, and some baptismal font designs.

 A common feature among all these symbols is that they have a circular shape.
 This round shape, just like in other mandalas, represents the universe.

 The circle is the heart of all mandalas.
 Circle mandala designs have a wide variety of meanings; adding new circles inside a mandala gives it a whole new meaning.